pamStatusSite

 dir

 Optional.
-Specify the data subdirectory from where to get status.
+Specify the data subdirectory from where to obtain status.
 Specify “PAMdatapoint”, “PAMheader”, “esvdout10c” or “mua_data”.

 The default is “PAMdatapoint”.